-Google provides several different private access options.
-Each option allows VM instances with internal (RFC 1918) IP addresses to reach certain APIs and services.
+Google Cloud provides several private access options.
+Each option allows virtual machine (VM) instances that have internal IP addresses to reach certain APIs and services.
 Choose an option that supports the APIs and services that you need to access.

 The following table summarizes each option.
 You can configure one or all of these options.
 They operate independently of each other.